clarkb21/Pewlett-Hackard-Analysis/README.md

  - The total number of qualified mentors by department is shown in the following table:
  - We can see that each department has plenty of potential mentors, with Development and Production having the most.
+ - This data matches up with the total retirees table, which also has Prodcution and Devlopment with the majority.

  ![image](https://user-images.githubusercontent.com/104038813/180340935-945ff2ed-d72f-4c6f-bc66-52df03fd1b6c.png)